Firmware Update Types

 ChromeOS Firmware Boot Flags (GBB Flags)

 The ChromeOS firmware boot flags / Google Binary Block (GBB) flags are firmware level settings stored directly in the firmware flash chip itself in a read-only (RO) area, and therefore require the firmware write protect to be disabled before setting.
-The GBB flags control the behavior of the firmware payload used to boot ChromeOS (depthcharge); they are used to set the default boot mode (ChromeOS or Legacy Boot Mode), the Developer Mode boot screen timeout (2s or 30s), prevent exiting Developer Mode via spacebar, and to enable Legacy Boot Mode regardless of crossystem dev_boot_legacy
+The GBB flags control the behavior of the firmware payload used to boot ChromeOS (depthcharge); they are used to set the default boot mode (ChromeOS or Legacy Boot Mode), the Developer Mode boot screen timeout (2s or 30s), prevent exiting Developer Mode via spacebar, and to enable Legacy Boot Mode regardless of crossystem dev_boot_legacy setting, among other things.

-Important: The GBB Flags are only valid when using the the stock firmware, or stock + RW_LEGACY firmware update.
+Important: The GBB Flags are only valid when using the stock firmware, or stock + RW_LEGACY firmware update.
 They have no effect (and cannot be set) when using the UEFI Full ROM firmware.

 Most users should not attempt to set these manually, but instead use the ChromeOS Firmware Utility Script to set them based on their preferred default boot mode and boot timeout (the script automatically sets the Developer Mode and Legacy Boot Mode overrides for all options except factory default).
 For those curious, a full description of all the GBB flags can be found in Google's source code here.